-(a) For delay issues, OGIS assistance should focus on practical steps that, with agency cooperation, might facilitate processing of the request.

-- (b) For substantive issues, whether or not the requester has exhausted the agency appeal process, if the unresolved issues in the request appear meritorious, OGIS assistance should focus on enabling the requester and the agency to engage in a discussion that resolves the dispute without litigation, either through agency reconsideration of its position or through provision of a more informative explanation of the agency's decision. - 4.
+- (a) For delay issues, OGIS assistance should focus on practical steps that, with agency cooperation, might facilitate processing of the request. - (b) For substantive issues, whether or not the requester has exhausted the agency appeal process, if the unresolved portions of the request appear meritorious, OGIS assistance should focus on enabling the requester and the agency to engage in a discussion that resolves the dispute without litigation, either through agency reconsideration of its position or through provision of a more informative explanation of the agency's decision. - 4.
 In appropriate situations, OGIS should make use of its statutory, discretionary authority to issue advisory opinions.
-In implementing this authority, OGIS should distinguish between issuance of an advisory opinion in connection with (a) a systemic issue or identification of a broad trend or pattern, and (b) an individual case, for which OGIS taking a position on an issue could be perceived to undercut its ability to act as a neutral mediator.
-In order to evaluate the potential costs and benefits of exercising this authority, OGIS should explore issuance of advisory opinions in selected cases.
-Factors such as potential breadth of application and frequency of occurrence of an issue, along with consideration of caseload manageability, should be among the primary, though not the exclusive, determinants for OGIS in deciding whether or not to initiate the advisory opinion process. - 5.
+In implementing this authority, OGIS should distinguish between issuance of an advisory opinion in connection with (a) a systemic issue or identification of a broad trend or pattern, and (b) application of FOIA to the facts of an individual case, for which OGIS taking a position on an issue could be perceived to undercut its ability to act as a neutral mediator.
+Factors such as potential breadth of application, frequency of occurrence of an issue, and caseload manageability should be among the primary, though not the exclusive, determinants for OGIS's decision whether to initiate the advisory opinion process. - 5.
 To the extent that agency and OGIS resources permit, OGIS should consider ways to acquire better data from both agencies and requesters on the kinds of issues that have led to recurring or protracted FOIA disputes.
-Such efforts may include working with agencies and others to create a database of consistent information on litigated issues and contacting former litigants to gain a better understanding of their awareness and usage of OGIS or other sources of dispute resolution services.
+Such efforts may include working with agencies and others to create a database of consistent information on litigated issues.
+It may also be useful for OGIS to contact former litigants to gain a better understanding of their awareness and usage of OGIS or other sources of dispute resolution services.